Do You Need Homeowners Insurance During Construction?

 What Builder’s Risk Insurance Doesn't Cover

-Builder’s risk insurance doesn’t cover everything, such as employee thefts, design errors or mechanical breakdowns.
-Understanding what isn’t covered ensures you can purchase additional coverage that covers all your risks.
-In particular, builder’s risk insurance costs do not cover:
+Builder's risk insurance doesn't cover employee thefts, design errors or mechanical breakdowns.
+Know what isn't covered so you can buy additional coverage.
+Exclusions include:

 workplace icon